Muratsaaglam/muratsaaglam/README.md

 ### Hi👋, I'm Murat SAĞLAM
 #### Software Developer

 I have been in the Software Developer field since 2020.
-I can say that my journey in the Jr. Software Developer field took off when I started working as the Digital Marketing Specialist of E-Commerce Departmant at Kayalar Kimya
+I can say that my journey in the Software Developer field took off when I started working as the E-Commerce Departmant at Kayalar Kimya

 🔭 Skills: Swift / Xcode / iOS / C# / Web Developer / Axapta